-Chantelle Rice, OTD, OTR/L, CDE graduated from USC with her Master of Arts degree in Occupational Therapy and her Doctorate of Occupational Therapy, and completed her doctoral residency at the USC Occupational Therapy Faculty Practice, where she created a lifestyle intervention program for individuals living with diabetes.
-Dr. Rice is the Director of the USC Occupational Therapy Faculty Practice, where she also sees patients in the Lifestyle Redesign® programs, including weight management, diabetes, college students, health coaching, and pain and headache management.
-Having witnessed firsthand the power of lifestyle change, Dr. Rice believes in prevention and management of chronic conditions, and her clients exemplify the way wellness approaches to health can increase the quality of everyday life.
+Chantelle Rice Collins OTD, OTR/L, CDE graduated from USC with her master’s degree in occupational therapy and her doctorate of occupational therapy, and completed her doctoral residency at the USC Occupational Therapy Faculty Practice, where she created a lifestyle intervention program for individuals living with diabetes.
+Dr. Rice Collins is the director of the USC Occupational Therapy Faculty Practice, where she also sees patients in the Lifestyle Redesign® programs, including weight management, diabetes, college students, health coaching and pain and headache management.
+Having witnessed firsthand the power of lifestyle change, Dr. Rice Collins believes in prevention and management of chronic conditions, and her clients exemplify the way wellness approaches to health can increase the quality of everyday life.
 She recently became a Certified Diabetes Educator® (CDE®) and frequently presents at both state and national levels on occupational therapy’s role in diabetes management.
-Dr. Rice maintains balance in her life by spending free time with her family and friends across the country, and enjoying the outdoors as a native of Southern California.
+Dr. Rice Collins maintains balance in her life by spending free time with her family and friends across the country and enjoying the outdoors as a Southern California native.

 — Participant, Lifestyle Redesign® Weight Management

 To make an appointment or for more information contact us today!